costinm/gvisor-tap-vsock/ugate-gvisor/README.md

 # Integration with gVisor TCP/IP stack

 Original attempt used a number of patches to netstack (before it was merged back into gvisor repo).
-I proted them to the new repo, but it is hard to maintain and never got the time to push them up.
+I ported them to the new repo, but it is hard to maintain and never got the time to push them up.

 The patches were mainly to capture all and support 'transparent' mode for UDP.